govfresh/govfresh.github.io/_thoughts/2024-10-07-using-ai-to-build-government-technology-podcast.md

 * There are slight glitches in the conversations, but very rarely.
 * Government acronyms aren’t always accurately pronounced.
 * The conversations actually makes government technology entertaining.

-## Feedback

-[Submit a GitHub issue](https://github.com/govfresh/govfresh.github.io/issues/new/choose) or [contact me](/contact) if you have feedback or suggestions for other episodes.